theemubin/GupShup-Cafe/README.md

 - **Backend**: http://localhost:3002

 ## 🌐 Deployment
-See [DEPLOYMENT_GUIDE.md](./DEPLOYMENT_GUIDE.md) for detailed deployment instructions to Vercel and Render.
+See [DEPLOYMENT_GUIDE.md](./DEPLOYMENT_GUIDE.md) for detailed deployment instructions to create a dedicated repository and deploy to Vercel and Render.

 ## 📁 Project Structure
 ```